Top 10 Questions Pre-Meds Should Ask Medical School Financial Aid Officers

 HTML, Fact Sheet, Applicants, K-12, Pre-Med , Applying to Medical School, Choosing a Medical Career, Medical School, Application Fees, School Tuition and Fees, FIRST

-It is possible to finance a medical school degree and repay the student loan debt that you may incur.
-As a non-traditional student you may have additional choices and details to consider prior to starting medical school; however, there are resources to help you with these decisions along the way.
+As a nontraditional student, you may have additional choices and details to consider prior to starting medical school; however, there are resources to help you with these decisions along the way.

 HTML, Fact Sheet, Pre-Health, Pre-Med , Applying to Medical School, Preparing for Medical School, Choosing a Medical Career, Medical School, Diversity in Medicine , Debt Management, Loans, School Tuition and Fees, FIRST

 The Financial Aid Application Process

 While the process of applying for financial aid varies by medical school, here are some universal steps to help you get started.
 Always check with the financial aid office at your medical school for specific instructions.